Harbor2025/Harbor2025/README.md

 ## 🚀 What’s Harbr?

-Harbr is not just another marketplace—it’s **a decentralized trend prediction platform** where users can:
+Harbr is not just another marketplace - it’s **a decentralized trend prediction platform** where users can:

 - Bet on NFT events like floor price movements, drops, and volume surges.
 - Discuss each market with other users.